 LAMB CHOP 2 BREED TASTING KIT, 2.25lb total, four chops total from Dorset Horn and Tunis

 Most Americans are surprised to learn that there are dozens of breeds of lamb and that each breed has its own wondrous and unique flavor.
 This package is an unprecedented opportunity to experience just how varied the taste of the same livestock can be from one cherished heritage breed to the next.

 Heritage lamb chops are cut thick from the loin, and are an astonishing balance of nuanced flavor and pure, decadent satisfaction.
-These lamb chops are a pure treat, and so easy to prepare: Just rub the meat with salt and pepper and perhaps a bit of fresh rosemary, and cook in a hot pan with a small amount of olive oil for about 3-4 minutes on each side, or until the internal temperature reaches 140 degrees F for a perfect medium (the meat continues to cook even after leaving the pan).
-Don’t forget to let them rest for a few minutes before serving.
+These lamb chops are a pure treat, and so easy to prepare: just rub the meat with salt and pepper and perhaps a bit of fresh rosemary, and cook in a hot pan with a small amount of olive oil for about 3-4 minutes on each side.

 100% Heritage breed lamb is a marvelous gastronomic pleasure and much milder and more pleasant to the palate than regularly available lamb.
 Our Tunis, Dorset Horn and Navajo-Churro lamb first arrived to Corinth, Vermont in the 1920s thanks to Ben Machin’s grandfather.
 Ben and Grace now raise the flock on the beautiful pastures of Tamarack Sheep Farm.

 The Tunis is earthy with notes of buttermilk.
 The Dorset is lighter, with a clean, floral finish.
 The California Redhas rich flavor, great marbling, and tenderness characteristics that make for an excellent lamb eating experience.
 The Navajo-Churro lamb is remarkably tender — even the braising cuts can be grilled.